Sensor Analysis FrameworkLink

-As mentioned, data can be downloaded from the SmartCitizen API with the KIT IDs or using local csv.
+Data can be downloaded from the SmartCitizen API with the KIT IDs or using csv.
 In order to tidy up the data, the recordings are organised around the concept of test, an entity containing all the kits' references, sensors and general information regarding the conditions at which the measurements were carried out:

 - Test Location, date and author

 - Kit type and reference

 - Availability of reference equipment measurement and type

 A brief schema of the test structure is specified below: